George Patterson, Founder

 Did you know that Indian Runner Ducks usually lay their eggs as they walk?

 This family rarely stays still and helps manage the slug population in the gardens.
 Colonel Orson and his family love the pond and marching around the property.
 They are hilarious to watch, and a big staff favourite.
 In late May 2019 the trio produced several fuzzy little ducklings.

 Gomez is our resident bantam rooster.
 Although he is the smallest rooster on the property, he is the loudest.
 Gomez proudly leads a band of petite bantam hens.
 We love our cute little bantam chickens who enjoy their free range lifestyle here at the Gardens.

 The Team of Red Jungle Fowl

 Approximately 20 Red Jungle Fowl chickens reside free range at the Gardens.
-Red Jungle Fowl are the ancestors of modern domestic chickens, and a genetic test on this species helped Charles Darwin prove the Theory of Evolution.
+These chickens help manage the pest population on our plants so that we do not need to use any pesticides.
+Naturally, they also help fertilize the Gardens.
 Our gang of Jungle Fowl are showstopping, colourful and their antics deserve a full afternoon of chicken watching – sightings guaranteed!